xelfia/Virtueld/README.md

 > This is preliminary

 * You can send via the in-game `Report`.
 Most of fields are automatically filled and read-only. `Log` is editable.
-Please check contents and press the `Send` if there is no problem with that content.
+Please confirm that there is no problem to submitting with that content, press `Send`.

 > Feel free to give your feedback.
 Even if there is no issue, it is also able to know your system environments as statistics☺️